 The use of fabric softener dryer sheets won't permanently damage your dryer, but they may affect its operating efficiency.
 And, when efficiency is reduced, your utility bills go higher.

 Just as the dryer sheets leave a residue on your clothing that makes the fabric feel softer, they also leave residue in your dryer.
 This residue may clog the screen of the lint filter and reduce air circulation.
 Good circulation is essential to getting clothes dried properly and helps prevent overheating, which can lead to fires.

 The dryer lint filter should be emptied after every load of clothes.
-But if you use dryer sheets for every load, you must also clean the lint filter screen monthly with a fine brush and a small amount of dish detergent mixed with hot water.
-Rinse well and allow to air dry before returning the filter to the dryer.
+But if you use dryer sheets for every load, you must also clean the lint filter screen monthly with a fine brush and a small amount of dishwashing detergent mixed with hot water.
+Rinse well and allow the screen to air dry before returning the filter to the dryer.

 Dryer Sheets and Electronic Moisture Sensors